-What is Complex Regional Syndrome?
+What is Complex Regional Pain Syndrome?

 - Stiffness or swelling of the joints

-- Swelling and decreased mobility of the affected region
+- Decreased mobility of the affected region

 - Muscle spasms

-- Heightened sensitivity to temperature
+- Heightened sensitivity or temperature

 - Changes in skin color or texture